demisto/content/Packs/InOrRightIsEmpty/Scripts/InOrRightIsEmpty/README.md

-Reports whether the left side is in the right side list.
+Reports whether the left side is in the right side list.<br/>
 However, always returns true if the right side is empty.

 ## Script Data